 Unitarian Universalism is a religion that celebrates diversity of belief and is guided by seven principles.
 Our congregations are places where we gather to nurture our spirits and put our faith into action through social justice work in our communities and the wider world.

-spiritual pluralism – we believe there are many sources, teachers, and practices to provide meaning, purpose, and spiritual growth.
+spiritual openness – we believe there are many sources, teachers, and practices to provide meaning, purpose, and spiritual growth.

-inclusive welcome – we believe that people of all identities, ethnicities, gender expressions, sexual orientations, family structures, are sacred.
+inclusive welcome – we believe that people of all identities, ethnicities, gender expressions, sexual orientations and family structures are sacred.

-ethical action – we believe that our values call us to lives of action for a more just and loving world.
+practicing justice – we believe that our beliefs and values call us to lives of action, service, and compassion for a more just and loving world.

 Our Seven Principles

 Our congregations affirm and promote seven principles that transcend all creeds.
 The principles create a framework for our spiritual exploration and a touchstone for the conduct of our lives.